ajholanda/rrwg/README.md

 repelled by the others.
 The next vertex to be visited has probability inversely proportional to the number of visits of the other walks in it.
 Self-loops are created by default because the walk can stay at the same place to the next interaction.
+The program allow the graph patitioning where a set of walks ocupies a complete subgraph.

-The program output is a file containing the number of visits per time (row) of each vertex.
+The program output is a file containing the number walks' visits per time (row) on each vertex.

 ## Downloading